It Can Be Difficult to be Grateful

-This is the season in which we all stop and think about what we have to be grateful for, but if you’ve been having a difficult year, this simple task can be a challenge.
-Losing a job, experiencing a death in the family, or developing a serious health condition can seriously impact your sense of gratitude and goodwill.
-If you’re having trouble finding something to be grateful for this year, try meditating and reading the inspirational gratitude quotes listed below.
+This is the season for us to all stop and think about what we have to be grateful for.
+If you’ve had a difficult year, this simple task of gratitude can be a challenge.
+Losing a job, experiencing a death in the family, or developing a serious health condition can seriously impact your sense of gratitude.

 How to Be Grateful During Tough Times